tfausak/tfausak.github.io/_posts/2012-06-28-encouraging-referrals-with-free-apps.md

 published: false
 ---

-I'm particularly excited about a new feature in the [Famigo Sandbox][]: bundled apps.
-We introduced our first pass in version 1.6, which our users loved.
-The next version is going to be even better, and we're working hard to get it in your hands in the next couple of weeks.
+At [Famigo][], we're always making our [Sandbox][] better.
+But one of the biggest problems we face is letting people know about our app.
+Sure, we can (and do) run ads and work on app store SEO, but word-of-mouth is much more powerful.
+Dropbox noticed this and implemented [a referral program][] to give out free space.

-This is the idea: refer a friend to the Sandbox and you both get a free app.
-That's it!
-Refer lots of people and you'll get lots of free apps.
+We started a similar program.
+Instead of space, we give out apps.
+Here's the idea: refer a friend to the Sandbox and you both get a free app.
+We're all very excited about this and we're working hard to get it in your hands as soon as possible.

 ## Front End

-We wanted this feature to be as easy as possible to use.
-No signup codes, nothing to remember or hang on to, and immediate results.
+This feature is a piece of cake to use.
+There are no signup codes and nothing to remember or hang on to.
 Here's what you, as a user of the Sandbox, have to do:

 1. Tap the glowing share button in manage mode.
 2. Select the people you want to share the Sandbox with.
 3. Send them an email.

-And you're done!
+That's it!
 We even prepopulate the email's recipients, subject, and body.
 All your have to do is hit send.
+You can customize the email if you want to, though.
+We just use the default email client.

 On the other side of things, this is what the recipients of your email have to do:

 1. Open your email, read it and click on the link.
 2. Download, install, and run the Sandbox.

-That's it!
-Once they finish setting up their Sandbox, you'll both get a push notification with your free app.
-Piece of cake, right?
+What could be easier?
+Once they finish setting up their sandbox, you'll both get a push notification with your free app.

 ## Back End